E-commerce

 An audit report should contain: scope, methodology, source data, findings grouped by pillar, prioritized recommendations, and success criteria.
 Add a roadmap with owners (SEO, dev, content) and milestones.
 Without follow-up, the audit dies in a shared folder.

-For each recommendation, specify: finding (screenshot or data extract), risk (indexing, conversion, brand image), action (decomposable task), test (how to validate after go-live).
-This structure avoids vague tickets like “improve SEO.”
+For each recommendation, specify: finding (screenshot or data excerpt), risk (indexing, conversion, brand image), action (decomposable task), test (how to validate after deployment).
+This structure avoids vague tickets like “improve SEO”.

 Checklist before closing an audit cycle

-• Critical fixes are deployed to a staging environment or behind a feature flag when possible.
+• Critical fixes are deployed on a staging environment or behind a feature flag when possible.

-• Redirects resulting from URL renames are tested with expected HTTP status codes.
+• Redirects from URL renames are tested with the expected HTTP codes.

-• The sitemap file is up to date, and sections excluded from indexing are excluded intentionally.
+• The sitemap file is up to date and the sections excluded from the index are excluded intentionally.

-• Hreflang tags or Shopify market rules match the actual language plan.
+• The hreflang tags or Shopify market rules match the actual language plan.

-• A Search Console check is scheduled seven to fourteen days after production deployment.
+• A Search Console check is scheduled seven to fourteen days after going live.

 Common mistakes